Meksi family: History

+A branch of the family was established in medieval Kotor, where it appears in sources under the forms Mekša, Mexa, Mechsa and Mechxa.
+The family is documented in Kotor from at least 1326 and is described by Marica Malović-Đukić as a Kotor patrician family whose members were active for four generations in commerce and civic affairs.
+They traded in Kotor, Dubrovnik and Serbia and maintained commercial partnerships with merchants from the Zeta coast, Dubrovnik, Venice and Serbia.
+The family's most prominent member was Marin Mekša, a wealthy merchant involved in the trade of silver, salt, textiles and other goods.
+He owned property in Kotor, Dubrovnik and Serbia and served in important civic positions in Kotor.
+In 1332, he acted as an envoy of King Stefan Dušan of Serbia to Venice, where he negotiated the settlement of Kotor's debts to Venetian merchants.
+The family remained prominent in Kotor during the 14th and early 15th centuries.
+Descendants participated in trade with Dubrovnik and Serbia and represented Kotor in diplomatic negotiations.
+The family's medieval name appears in several forms, including Mecsa, Mechsa, Mexa, Mechxa and Mexich.

 Members of the family offered military services to the Republic of Venice, especially standing out in the Ottoman–Venetian wars of 1465.
-Famous stradioti and member of the family, Mexa Buziqi, aided Krokodeilos Kladas and Theodore Bua in the revolt against Ottoman Empire in Morea.
+Famous stradioti and member of the family, Mexa Buziqi, aided his relative Theodore Bua and Krokodeilos Kladas in the revolt against Ottoman Empire in Morea.
 Initially, the family bore the surname Mexis, but later it changed to De Mezzi or Mezan.
 The last name of the family has changed according to the language of the countries where they have lived.
 In Albania, ks (Meksi) or s, ss (Mesi, Messi) is used.
 In the provinces that were occupied by the Venetians during the Middle Ages or that were relocated to Italy ss (Messi, Da Messa), in the Republic of Venice, according to the local dialect, z or zz (De Mezzi, Da Mezan) and in Kotor in Dalmatia x (Mexa).
+From the Meksi family clan, new family branches with a new surname emerged and were created.
+Initially, from the times of the Venetian rule and perhaps even earlier, the Boziki or Bouziki, Kloza, Gerbesi, and Kondylis families emerged.
+The prevailing surname Boziki (from the Albanian words bujshëm or bujë), probably came from the skillful use of the mace in battles by the Meksi soldiers.
+It was the first and most important family of the Albanians, as testified by a document of the Venetian Senate: "Busichi, prima fameglia de Albanexi".
 The part of the family that emigrated in Greece, fought in the Greek War of Independence.
 In Spetses, the family was the wealthiest and most wellknown family, distinguishing themselves in shipping and politics, as well as heroes of the revolution.